-Arthritis of the knee is a family of disorders characterized by pain and loss of function, progressive deterioration of the articular surface, and pathological change in the bones and nearby soft tissues.
+Arthritis of the knee is a family of disorders characterized by pain, loss of function, progressive deterioration of the articular surface, and pathological change in the bones and nearby soft tissues.
 The most common form of knee arthritis is osteoarthritis, a wear and tear condition, which usually appears without any specific known cause beyond aging.
-Osteoarthritis can also appear (especially in relatively younger patients) after peri-articular fractures, or tears of ligaments and menisci that can alter the normal biomechanics.
-Less frequently, damage of the knee joint is caused by rheumatoid arthritis or systemic diseases.
-Osteoarthritis cannot be cured, but only palliated; the advancement of rheumatoid arthritis can be controlled with medication.
+Osteoarthritis can also appear (especially in relatively younger patients) following fractures near the joint line or tears of ligaments and menisci that can alter the normal biomechanics.
+Less frequently, damage of the knee joint is caused by rheumatoid arthritis or a systemic disease.
+Osteoarthritis cannot be cured, only palliated; the progression of rheumatoid arthritis can be slowed with medication.

 Structure and Function

 The knee comprises two separate articulations within one synovial compartment.
 First, there is a modified hinge joint between the distal femur and the proximal tibia.
-This joint has medial and lateral articulations, with a greater share of the load borne medially.
-It is a “modified hinge” in that there is a small amount of rotation, too.
+(It is called a 'modified hinge' because it allows for a small amount of rotation in addition to its bending, hinge-like movement.)
+The knee joint has medial and lateral articulations, with a greater share of the load borne medially.
+It is a “modified hinge” in that there is a small amount of rotation as well.
 The second articulation is between the patella and the femur’s trochlear groove.

-The knee is surrounded by a synovial membrane, which produces a fluid that nourishes and lubricates the cartilage and reduces friction.
+The knee is surrounded by a synovial membrane, which produces a fluid that nourishes and lubricates the cartilage to reduce friction.
 Each knee has two menisci that stabilize the knee, absorb shock and distribute load-bearing forces.
 The articulation of the femur with the tibia has been likened to “two match sticks (the femur and tibia) held together by rubber bands (the ligaments).”
-That is, the knee joint, unlike the hip, for example, has little inherent bony stability.
+Unlike the hip, the knee joint has little inherent bony stability.

-There are four main ligaments: the anterior and posterior cruciate ligaments (to prevent anterior and posterior displacement of the tibia relative to the femur) and the medial and lateral collateral ligaments (to provide side to side stability).
+There are four main ligaments in the knee: the anterior and posterior cruciate ligaments (to prevent anterior and posterior displacement of the tibia relative to the femur) and the medial and lateral collateral ligaments (to provide side to side stability).
 The joint surfaces are lined with articular cartilage, a specialized structure whose top layer is particularly smooth, with layers below that constructed to absorb load.

-Arthritis of the knee is typically osteoarthritis, a disease of “wear and tear” or trauma that produces a deterioration of the articular cartilage and reactive changes in the bone.
-Often osteoarthritis of the knee is asymmetric, affecting the medical compartment preferentially.
-As noted, people tend to bear more weight on the medial compartment of the knee and thus the cartilage wears out there first.
-Rheumatoid arthritis, by contrast, is manifest by an autoimmune inflammatory reaction against the synovium that leads to the body’s destruction of its own articular cartilage.
-Among other differences, rheumatoid arthritis thus symmetrically damages the joint.
+Arthritis of the knee is typically osteoarthritis, a disease of “wear and tear” or trauma that produces a deterioration of the articular cartilage and causes reactive changes in the bone.
+Often, osteoarthritis of the knee is asymmetric, affecting the medical compartment preferentially.
+As noted, people tend to bear more weight on the medial compartment of the knee and thus the cartilage there wears out first.
+Rheumatoid arthritis, by contrast, is manifested by an autoimmune inflammatory reaction against the synovium that leads to the body’s destruction of its own articular cartilage.
+Among other differences, rheumatoid arthritis symmetrically damages the joint.
 (The basic differences in pathophysiology between rheumatoid arthritis and osteoarthritis produce important differences in clinical presentation, as discussed below.)

-With the advancement of osteoarthritis, the articular cartilage loses proteoglycans (e.g., chondroitin sulfate) and its collagen becomes disorganized.
-There can be inflammatory changes in the synovium, though these are an effect, not a cause of the disease.
+As osteoarthritis advances, the articular cartilage loses proteoglycans (e.g., chondroitin sulfate) and its collagen becomes disorganized.
+There can be inflammatory changes in the synovium, though these are an effect of the disease, not a cause.
 The bone attempts to compensate, one might say, with the only trick it has: proliferation.
-There is, accordingly, subchondral sclerosis (bone grown below the articular cartilage) and osteophyte formation (bone growth extending out of the edges of the bone, into the soft tissue nearby or within spaces inside the joint itself).
+This leads to subchondral sclerosis (bone grown below the articular cartilage) and osteophyte formation (bone growth extending out of the edges of the bone, into the soft tissue nearby or within spaces inside the joint itself).

 The characteristic pathology of rheumatoid arthritis is synovial infiltration by leukocytes and the initiation of an inflammatory cascade.
-This inflammation produces hyperplastic synovium, cartilage damage, and chondrocytes cell death.
-The inflammation also stimulates osteoclasts and suppresses osteoblasts leading to periarticular bone loss, especially at points where the synovial membrane inserts into the bone’s periosteum.
+This inflammation produces hyperplastic synovium, cartilage damage, and chondrocyte cell death.
+This inflammation also stimulates osteoclasts and suppresses osteoblasts, leading to periarticular bone loss, especially at the points where the synovial membrane inserts into the bone’s periosteum.

-Patients with osteoarthritis of the knee present with pain, worse after prolonged activity and improved with rest.
-Stiffness and mechanical symptoms such as locking and catching sensations are common.
+Patients with osteoarthritis of the knee present with pain that is worse after prolonged activity and improves with rest.
+Stiffness and mechanical symptoms such as locking and a sensation of catching are common.
 In rheumatoid arthritis, stiffness is reported to be worse after rest (e.g., upon wakening) but improves with activity.

-Examination abnormalities might include a limp, malalignment, atrophy, effusions and restricted motion.
+Abnormalities on examination might include a limp, malalignment, atrophy, effusions and restricted motion.
 There may be a flexion contracture (an inability to fully extend the knee) which effectively shortens the length of the leg (i.e., the effective limb length is the hypotenuse of a triangle whose other limbs are the femur and tibia).
-This may produce hip or back pain.
+This effective shortening of the leg may, in turn, produce a limp and hip or back pain.